Creature Care Cards

 Water

-Your bearded dragon should have access to dechlorinated water at all times in a bowl.
-Most dragons will not drink from standing water, but it should be available to them regardless.
+You can provide your bearded dragon with water in a bowl.
+Most dragons will not drink from standing water, but it I advised to have it available to them regardless.
 Reptile drippers are a good way to entice your dragon to drink by having the tube slowly drip into a bowl.
 Misting your dragon directly so they can lick the water droplets daily will help keep them hydrated, as well as weekly warm water soaks.
 You can also lightly mist their greens and vegetables for added moisture.

 Picture